calmor15014/HA-Component-mythtv-frontend/README.md

 * If you are using IPv6, use the format ```"[::]"``` replacing ```::``` with your full IPv6 address.  ```host``` also takes hostnames if they can be resolved by DNS.
 * MythTV Services API in version 0.29-pre appears to have a broken implementation of SendAction, so this version may not respond correctly to frontend actions.
 0.28-fixes has been tested to work normally.
 If the frontend status is indicated, but controls do not work, please post on the [Home Assistant development thread](https://community.home-assistant.io/t/adding-mythtv-frontend-component/16991) with your MythTV version.

+## Troubleshooting

+* Interval errors - for multiple frontends, HA tries to scan all of the entities within the status update scan interval for media players, which is set at the default value of 10 seconds.
+Frontends that are powered off will time out on each status update.
+For each frontend that is powered off, the code waits 1 second to time out of status update, and 1 second for the ping timeout.
+If you have more than 4 frontends all off, this will cause multiple errors for exceeding the interval.
+  * Solution: Add ```scan_interval: x``` to each entity configuration line in YAML, where x = total number of frontends * 2, + 1 or 2 seconds for processing time
 * If your Home Assistant is on a different subnet, you may need to allow all connections to the Services API.
-To test if Frontend Services are accessible to this plugin, go to ```http://hostname:6547``` from a web browser.
+  * Test: To determine if Frontend Services are accessible to this plugin, go to ```http://hostname:6547``` from a web browser.
 If the connection is reset, you may need to enable all connections.
-Unfortunately, this does not appear to be in the menus of a frontend-only machine.
-In the ```settings``` table of the MySQL database, value ```'AllowConnFromAll'``` needs to be present and data set to ```1``` for each frontend hostname.
+  * Solution: unfortunately, this does not appear to be in the menus of a frontend-only machine.
+In the ```settings``` table of the MySQL database, value ```AllowConnFromAll``` needs to be present and data set to ```1``` for each frontend hostname.

 ## Sysevents